devinstewart/osi-class-notes/node_js_assessment.md

 ### Decision-making processes
 The TSC makes decisions both through [lazy consensus and votes requiring simple majority](https://github.com/nodejs/TSC/blob/master/TSC-Charter.md#section-7-voting).
 The CommComm's process differs slighty (at least [as described](https://github.com/nodejs/community-committee/blob/master/CONTRIBUTING.md#the-commcomm-process)):
 > The group tries to find a resolution that has no open objections among the CommComm members.
 If a consensus cannot be reached that has no objections then a majority wins vote is called.
 It is also expected that the majority of decisions made by the CommComm are via a consensus seeking process and that voting is only used as a last-resort.
 Resolution may involve returning the issue to collaborators with suggestions on how to move forward towards a consensus.
 It is not expected that a meeting of the CommComm will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the collaborators.
+The CommComm gathers twice per month for synchronous meetings (Observers, of course, are also in attendance).

 ### Community roles and responsibilities
 The Node.js project features four principal roles participants can play: